cmboling/doodly-doofest/workshop.md

     ```

 #### Managing access to alerts
-Due to the nature of secrets the alerts are only visible to organization and repository administrators.
+Due to the nature of secrets, the alerts are only visible to organization and repository administrators.
 Access to other members and teams can be given in the `Security & analysis` setting.

 **Note:** The member or teams requires write privileges before access to alerts can be given.

-1. To enable this functionality we have to enable Dependabot alerts.
+1. To enable this functionality, we have to enable Dependabot alerts.
-2. In the access to alerts section add another team member or team to provide access to your repository alerts.
+2. In the access to alerts section, add another team member or team to provide access to your repository alerts.

 ## Dependabot